Suzanne Lenglen: Mythical persona

 Following World War I, Lenglen became a symbol of national pride in France in a country looking to recover from the war.
 The French press referred to Lenglen as notre Suzanne (our Suzanne) to characterise her status as a national heroine; and more eminently as La Divine (The Goddess) to assert her unassailability.
-The press wrote about Lenglen as if she was infallible at tennis, often attributing any performance that was relatively poor by her standards to various excuses such as the fault of her doubles partner or to having concern over the health of her father.
+The press wrote about Lenglen as if she were infallible at tennis, often attributing any performance that was relatively poor by her standards to various excuses such as the fault of her doubles partner or to having concern over the health of her father.
 Journalists who criticised Lenglen were condemned and refuted by the rest of the press.
 At the Olympics, she introduced herself to journalists as "The Great Lenglen", a title that was well received.
 Before matches, Lenglen would predict to the press that she was going to win, a practice that Americans treated as improper.
 She explained, "When I am asked a question I endeavour to give a frank answer.
 If I know I am going to win, what harm is there in saying so?"